-Shifting the classic story from 1900 Russia to 1967 Nigeria, Ellams explores themes of frustration and rural confinement against a backdrop of the impending Biafran Civil War.
-Instead of Olga, Masha and Irina, we have Lolo, Nne Chukwu and Udo.
-The sisters are adjusting to the chaos caused by military coups and mourning the death of their father.
-As the war encroaches on their small village, the sisters grow increasingly desperate to return to city life in Lagos.
+Shifting the story from 1900 Russia to 1967 Nigeria, Ellams explores frustration and tragedy against a backdrop of the impending Biafran War.
+Instead of Olga, Masha and Irina, we have Lolo (Sarah Niles), Nne Chukwu (Natalie Simpson) and Udo (Racheal Ofori), all brought to life with shining performances.
+The well-educated sisters are living in a grand house in the countryside to re-connect with their Igbo heritage, mourning the death of their father and longing to return to city life in Lagos.

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|